-Though the inner workings of the mind are both widely researched and speculated on, information about how the brain functions and how it affects emotions is ongoing, with research pinpointing the importance of brainwaves as the paramount interest of many in the field.
+Though the inner workings of the mind are both widely researched and speculated on, information about how the brain functions and how it affects emotions is ongoing.

 Judging by the litany of jokes about becoming a neurosurgeon, most people accept that the brain is dizzyingly complex, so it is helpful to understand the brain’s basic processing method a little more fully to grasp the significance of brain waves.